landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-next-page/README.txt

 == Changelog ==

+= 1.4.6 - June 29, 2020 =
+* FIX - Fixed issue with querystrings in paging URLs when using Next Page + Cache add-ons.

 = 1.4.5 - May 1, 2020 =
 * FIX - Fixed issue with push/popstate when using Nextpage and Paging add-ons.